 Filing a Report with Adult Protective Services

-However, unlike a traditional law enforcement investigation, APS caseworkers are also specifically trained to develop a relationship of trust with the potential victim and to provide a case plan specifically tailored to the potential victim's needs.
+However, unlike a traditional law enforcement investigation, APS caseworkers are trained to develop a relationship of trust with the potential victim.
+The caseworker will create and explain a case plan tailored to the potential victim's needs.

-While laws vary from state to state, some states allow for APS reports being submitted anonymously.
-Some states also protect the person making the report from civil and criminal liability, as long as the report was made in good faith.
+While laws vary from state to state, some states allow for APS reports to be submitted anonymously.
+Some states also protect the person making the report from civil and criminal liability as long as the report was made in good faith.
 Such laws also protect those initiating reports from any professional disciplinary action.